johanneskoester/alpaca/README.md

 > Köster, J. Parallelization, Scalability, and Reproducibility in Next-Generation Sequencing Analysis.
 PhD-Thesis, TU Dortmund, Germany 2014.
 ISBN: 978-3737537773.

 If you use ALPACA, please cite the thesis for now.

+## Installation

+The easiest way to install ALPACA is to use the conda package manager (http://conda.pydata.org/docs/install/quick.html).
+With conda installed, you can issue

+    $ conda install -c johanneskoester alpaca

+to install ALPACA.
+It can be updated via

+    $ conda update -c johanneskoester alpaca

 ## Example usage